Penske Automotive Group, Inc. (NYSE:PAG) Shares Sold by Morgan Stanley

-Morgan Stanley trimmed its position in Penske Automotive Group, Inc. (NYSE:PAG) by 3.9% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+Morgan Stanley reduced its stake in Penske Automotive Group, Inc. (NYSE:PAG) by 3.9% during the 3rd quarter, according to the company in its most recent filing with the SEC.
 The fund owned 583,081 shares of the company’s stock after selling 23,486 shares during the quarter.
-Morgan Stanley owned about 0.74% of Penske Automotive Group worth $58,658,000 as of its most recent SEC filing.
+Morgan Stanley owned 0.74% of Penske Automotive Group worth $58,658,000 at the end of the most recent reporting period.

-A number of other large investors have also recently bought and sold shares of the business.
-Vanguard Group Inc. boosted its holdings in Penske Automotive Group by 2.6% in the 2nd quarter.
-Vanguard Group Inc. now owns 2,992,142 shares of the company’s stock valued at $225,878,000 after purchasing an additional 75,442 shares during the last quarter.
-BlackRock Inc. boosted its holdings in Penske Automotive Group by 4.7% in the 3rd quarter.
-BlackRock Inc. now owns 1,421,269 shares of the company’s stock valued at $142,982,000 after purchasing an additional 64,222 shares during the last quarter.
-Bank of America Corp DE boosted its holdings in Penske Automotive Group by 6.0% in the 2nd quarter.
-Bank of America Corp DE now owns 686,839 shares of the company’s stock valued at $51,850,000 after purchasing an additional 38,635 shares during the last quarter.
-State Street Corp lifted its holdings in shares of Penske Automotive Group by 27.1% in the 2nd quarter.
-State Street Corp now owns 658,847 shares of the company’s stock worth $49,736,000 after acquiring an additional 140,591 shares during the last quarter.
-Finally, AQR Capital Management LLC lifted its holdings in shares of Penske Automotive Group by 12.7% in the 2nd quarter.
-AQR Capital Management LLC now owns 637,181 shares of the company’s stock worth $47,374,000 after acquiring an additional 71,562 shares during the last quarter.
-Institutional investors own 50.66% of the company’s stock.
+A number of other institutional investors and hedge funds have also made changes to their positions in the stock.
+Allworth Financial LP increased its stake in Penske Automotive Group by 7.7% during the 3rd quarter.
+Allworth Financial LP now owns 1,766 shares of the company’s stock worth $178,000 after buying an additional 126 shares during the period.
+Leuthold Group LLC increased its stake in Penske Automotive Group by 0.3% during the 3rd quarter.
+Leuthold Group LLC now owns 47,762 shares of the company’s stock worth $4,805,000 after buying an additional 132 shares during the period.
+People s United Financial Inc. increased its stake in Penske Automotive Group by 4.8% during the 3rd quarter.
+People s United Financial Inc. now owns 3,159 shares of the company’s stock worth $318,000 after buying an additional 144 shares during the period.
+HighTower Advisors LLC increased its stake in Penske Automotive Group by 0.7% during the 3rd quarter.
+HighTower Advisors LLC now owns 19,665 shares of the company’s stock worth $1,978,000 after buying an additional 144 shares during the period.
+Finally, IFP Advisors Inc increased its stake in Penske Automotive Group by 12.4% during the 3rd quarter.
+IFP Advisors Inc now owns 1,783 shares of the company’s stock worth $180,000 after buying an additional 196 shares during the period.
+50.66% of the stock is currently owned by hedge funds and other institutional investors.

+PAG has been the topic of a number of recent analyst reports.
+Stephens increased their price objective on shares of Penske Automotive Group from $108.00 to $123.00 and gave the company an “overweight” rating in a research report on Thursday, October 28th.
+Zacks Investment Research raised shares of Penske Automotive Group from a “hold” rating to a “strong-buy” rating and set a $122.00 price objective on the stock in a research report on Monday, November 1st.
+Finally, Morgan Stanley downgraded shares of Penske Automotive Group from an “equal weight” rating to an “underweight” rating and set a $90.00 price objective on the stock. in a research report on Wednesday, November 17th.
+One equities research analyst has rated the stock with a sell rating, three have assigned a buy rating and one has assigned a strong buy rating to the stock.
+According to MarketBeat.com, the company currently has a consensus rating of “Buy” and a consensus target price of $119.20.

+Penske Automotive Group (NYSE:PAG) last posted its earnings results on Wednesday, February 9th.
+The company reported $3.99 EPS for the quarter, beating the Zacks’ consensus estimate of $3.62 by $0.37.
+Penske Automotive Group had a net margin of 4.29% and a return on equity of 30.40%.
+During the same period in the prior year, the business posted $2.49 EPS.
+As a group, sell-side analysts forecast that Penske Automotive Group, Inc. will post 14.78 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 1st.
-Shareholders of record on Thursday, February 10th will be given a $0.47 dividend.
-The ex-dividend date is Wednesday, February 9th.
-This is an increase from Penske Automotive Group’s previous quarterly dividend of $0.46.
-This represents a $1.88 dividend on an annualized basis and a dividend yield of 1.88%.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, March 1st.
+Investors of record on Thursday, February 10th will be paid a dividend of $0.47 per share.
+The ex-dividend date of this dividend is Wednesday, February 9th.
+This represents a $1.88 dividend on an annualized basis and a yield of 1.88%.
+This is a boost from Penske Automotive Group’s previous quarterly dividend of $0.46.
 Penske Automotive Group’s dividend payout ratio is currently 14.01%.

-Several equities analysts have recently commented on PAG shares.
-Morgan Stanley lowered shares of Penske Automotive Group from an “equal weight” rating to an “underweight” rating and set a $90.00 price objective on the stock. in a report on Wednesday, November 17th.
-Zacks Investment Research upgraded shares of Penske Automotive Group from a “hold” rating to a “strong-buy” rating and set a $122.00 price objective on the stock in a report on Monday, November 1st.
-Finally, Stephens upped their price objective on shares of Penske Automotive Group from $108.00 to $123.00 and gave the stock an “overweight” rating in a report on Thursday, October 28th.
-One research analyst has rated the stock with a sell rating, three have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
-According to MarketBeat.com, Penske Automotive Group has an average rating of “Buy” and a consensus price target of $119.20.

 About Penske Automotive Group